leakey-lab/new-member-onboarding/Lab Data Protocols.md

 All members of the Leakey Lab can use the shared space in the GEGC theme folder (/file-server/themes/GEGC/LeakeyLab).
 This space is for storing and sharing:
 - any analyses or processed data

+### Leakey Lab GitHub

+All members of the Leakey Lab should sign up for a GitHub account even if they do not regularly produce code.
+This space will be used for:
+- Sharing and documenting code for analyzing specific data types
+- Making code supporting publications available publicly
+- Sharing protocols within the team

 ## Data Management Planning

 1. All researchers joining the lab need to develop a data management plan for their project.
 Researchers should: